Welcome to the Coleman Institute for Cognitive Disabilities

 The Institute was established in 2001 by the Board of Regents of the University of Colorado System.
 Its establishment was made possible by a generous endowment from William (Bill) and Claudia Coleman.
 Our mission is to catalyze and integrate advances in science, engineering, and technology to promote the quality of life and independent living of people with cognitive disabilities.
 The Institute is actively engaged in supporting research, development, dissemination, and education in cognitive disabilities on all campuses of the University of Colorado: in Boulder, Colorado Springs, Denver, and at the Anschutz Medical Campus in Aurora.
 We are committed to providing scientific, technological, and public policy leadership to strengthen the voice of persons with cognitive disabilities and their families in our society.

-ASSET Consulting Principal, Rodney Bell, has posted the second update in an ongoing series of updates on The Declaration.
+Mark Emery has posted the ninth in an ongoing series of commentaries on The Declaration.

-Coleman Institute Executive Director Dr. David Braddock has posted the first of an ongoing series of updates on The Declaration.
+Cathy Enfield has posted the eighth in an ongoing series of commentaries on The Declaration.

 October 9th, 2014

 October 10, 2014

 - Search our Cognitive Technology Database, a research bibliography.

 - Read David Braddock's presentation prepared for the Summit on the Federal Developmental Disabilities Act [pdf, 32k] and related priorities, entitled "Envisioning the Future" hosted by the Administration on Developmental Disabilities, U.S. Department of Health and Human Services in Bethesda, Maryland on January 31, 2011 and the regional hearing panel in Denver on December 6, 2010